-The term streaming in the Western world is still mostly associated with games and entertainment, but in China this concept has gone far ahead.
-There are already more than 200 different platforms in the country that allow streaming in one form or another.
-After all, they have become not only the main video format, but also the main sales tool.
+The term “streaming” in the Western world is still mostly associated with games and entertainment, but video hosting in China and Chinese streaming apps has gone far ahead.
+There are already more than 200 different Chinese streaming platforms that allow streaming in one form or another.
+After all, they have become not only the popular format for short video platforms, but also the main sales tool.

 Maybe you heard that one Chinese blogger sold red lipsticks for a record 145 million US dollars during a stream?
-The Asia Pacific team will talk about the phenomenon of live streaming in China and why it is so important for foreign business.
+The team of China Digital Marketing Agency will talk about the streaming platforms in China and why it is so important for foreign business.

-China has become a pioneer of live streaming over the past few years.
-China Network Internet Information Center published data that the number of Chinese users who watch streams in 2019 exceeded .
-430 million.
+China has become a pioneer of streaming sales over the past few years.
+China Network Internet Information Center published data that the number of Chinese users who watch streams in 2019 exceeded 430 million.
+This fact demonstrates that user generated content in Mainland China and Chinese streaming platforms are becoming the largest online video platforms for implementing modern marketing strategy related to an increasing role of digital marketing.

-Streaming in China has developed in the same way as in the West.
-Initially, there was no financial interest – bloggers just wanted to share with their subscribers what was happening right now.
-But now video streaming is a kind of parody of homeshopping.
-Opinion leaders show and talk about products in real time.
-Viewers, in turn, have the opportunity to get to know the products better, see how they can be used and instantly make a purchase using the built-in link to the store.
+Chinese streaming platforms have developed in the same way as western video platforms did.
+Initially, short video site format and online video content were not connected with a financial interest and were not heavily dominated in digital marketing.
+The online video market has just started to develop, and bloggers just wanted to share with their subscribers what was happening right now.
+But now video content in video hosting services is a kind of parody of home shopping.
+Key opinion leaders show and talk about products in real time through a live stream mechanism.
+Internet users following them, in turn, have an opportunity to get to know one’ products better, see how they can be used and instantly make a purchase using the built-in link to the store.

 The pandemic and coronavirus have further affected the development of online shopping.
-In just the first half of 2020, the Chinese live streaming market grew to 456 billion RMB or 70 billion USD.
-Live streaming can officially be called the main shopping channel in the country, and ignoring it is a big omission for foreign companies.
+In the first half of 2020, the enterprise value of video platforms in China grew to 456 billion RMB or 70 billion USD.
+Domestic platforms can officially be called the main shopping channel for Chinese audiences, therefore ignoring delivering video services and live streaming features in China is a big omission for foreign companies.

 Almost every social network in China has its own version and streaming function.
 Even simple messengers like WeChat have already integrated streaming into their ecosystem.
 Which of the platforms to use is up to you to decide.
-We will highlight the most significant players in this article.
+In this article we will highlight the most significant players and top Chinese streaming services widely have been drawing the attention of local consumers lately.

-The Chinese version of Tiktok, which has overtaken many of its local and Western competitors.
-Douyin was created in 2016 and started as a program for sharing short videos.
-Now it has more than 400 million monthly active users and has ceased to be just a social network.
+The Chinese version of Tiktok, being the largest short video platform in China, has overtaken many of its local and Western competitors and become one of the top downloaded app.
+Created in 2016 and started as a program for sharing short form videos, now it has more than 400 million monthly active users and has ceased to be just a social network.

 Thanks to integration with the largest e-commerce platforms, Douyin allows selling without leaving the application.
-It is possible to provide direct links to Taobao in the video with a product and broadcast them immediately during the stream.
-There is also a unique system of donations.
-Donations are money that is credited first to the wallet, where it is converted into coins.
-In the form of coins such money can be transferred to bloggers to express gratitude.
+It is possible to provide direct links to Taobao in embed videos with a product and broadcast them immediately during the stream.
+There is also a unique system of donations, credited first to the wallet, where it is converted into coins which can be transferred to bloggers to express gratitude.

 The main audience comprises people living in large cities of tier 1 and 2, such as Shanghai, Beijing, Guangzhou, Tianjin, Hangzhou, Nanjing, Wuhan, Qingdao, etc.